 For those who have faced a deadly disease such as leukemia, it seems like life has been divided into ‘before’ and ‘after’.
 When you are on the waiting list for a stem cell transplant, you just have to wait and hope a suitable donor will be found.
-Our colleague Manon de Jong has interviewed leukemia survivor Tom Barendregt (22) about successfully battling this violent disease not once, not twice, but three times.
+We got to interview leukemia survivor Tom Barendregt (22) about successfully battling this violent disease not once, not twice, but three times.
 Read more about Tom’s first-hand experience in receiving a stem cell transplantation and his understanding of how crucial it is to have strong spirit during such uncertain times.

 Can you tell me a little bit about yourself.
 What is your life like and how did you get diagnosed with leukemia for the first time?